 Claire and Mai exchanged a look and stiffened together.

 “Really?”
 Claire pressed.
 “You’re coming to Ophiuchus too?”

 “Of course!
 I wanna see you kiddos complete the State Conducting Exam.”
 Jin flashed a grin.
 “Besides, I have a feeling it’s going to be an explosive event.”

-In between his time spent at the temple’s archives, Olive often went to observe the monks practicing with their conductors in an open courtyard that extended out just behind the library.
-He had discovered this courtyard during his second night spent at the library after peeking out of the library’s left-wing window.
-It was a large, square yard laid with a network of crisscrossing tiles that formed the image of a lotus.
+In between his time spent at the temple’s archives, Olive often went to observe the monks practicing with their conductors in the open courtyard that extended out just behind the library.
+He had discovered this courtyard during his second night at the library after looking out the leftwing window.
+The courtyard was large, square, and laid with a network of crisscrossing tiles that formed the image of a lotus.
 Barely.
 He had to squint to really see it.

-And so, right after Olive’s awkward conversation with Claire and his half-siblings, Olive took to the courtyard again while Trystan took to his perch in the library window.
+And so, right after Olive’s awkward conversation with Claire and his half-siblings, Olive decided to put reading texts aside and took to the courtyard instead.
+Trystan took to his perch in the library window.
 The monks were nowhere to be seen this time around, however, and Olive started off on his own.

 The smell of burning flesh and the sobbing Sagittarian assassin abruptly flashed into his mind.

 Olive grimaced and shook his head.
 He could never rein it in the way he wanted to.

 He flicked his hand again to dispel the memory.
 Another poor spark and sputter.